Emran025/shafeea-platform/README.md

 ## ✨ About The Project

-**Taj Al Waqar** aims to revolutionize the management of Quranic education.
+**Shafeea** aims to revolutionize the management of Quranic education.
 Traditional methods often involve manual tracking and scattered communication.
 This project provides a centralized, digital hub that empowers supervisors to manage circles, teachers to track student progress effortlessly, and students to stay engaged with their learning journey.

 > **Our mission:** To leverage technology to make Quranic education more accessible, organized, and effective for everyone involved.